coding-for-reproducible-research/cfrrRtutorials/README.md

 +------------------------------------------------------------------------+
 ```

-To launch the tutorial you shuold need to copy the web address in this case (http://127.0.0.1:38555) into a web browser of your choice, such as Chrome.
+If the tutorial doe snot automatically launch in a new windonw, to launch it copy the web address in this case (http://127.0.0.1:38555) into a web browser of your choice, such as Chrome.

 You can then start the workshop in this document.
 You can navigate through the sections using the menu on the side.
 Please note that the data required for the examples and exercises is preloaded within each interactive document, so the commands/exercises only work within it.
 They won't work with the Rstudio console.
 When you come to apply what you have learned on your own datasets, you will need to ensure your data is loaded and edit the syntax to model the relevant variables.